-How do I get involved and start making changes in my community?
+How can I get involved in the Food Revolution in my Community?

 If you are a school cook looking for advice on how to improve the food that you serve, then please read the advice given in section 1 of the FAQs.